Andrew-Philpott/beep-boop/README.md

 * _Spec: The program returns "Boop" for a number that contains the number 2 in its digits._
     * Input: "2"
     * Output: "Boop"
+* _Spec: The program returns "I'm sorry, Dave.
+I'm afraid I can't do that." for a number that contains the number 3 in its digits._
+    * Input: "3"
+    * Output: "I'm sorry, Dave.
+I'm afraid I can't do that."
 ## Setup/Installation Requirements
 _Clone this repository._